 - Cell FIPS mode is the mode of the VMware Cloud Director cell running on each appliance.

-- If metrics collection is enabled, verify that the Cassandra certificates follow the X.509 v3 certificate standard and include all the necessary extensions.
+- If metrics collection is activated, verify that the Cassandra certificates follow the X.509 v3 certificate standard and include all the necessary extensions.
 You must configure Cassandra with the same cipher suites that VMware Cloud Director uses.
 For information about the allowed SSL ciphers, see Managing the List of Allowed SSL Ciphers.

 - If you want to use SAML encryption, you must regenerate one of the key pairs for the existing organizations and re-exchange the SAML metadata.
 Organizations created with VMware Cloud Director 10.2.x and earlier, have two identical key pairs and you must regenerate one of the key pairs.
 Organizations created with VMware Cloud Director 10.3 and later have two distinct key pairs and you do not need to regenerate any of them.